walder/Skynet-IADS/README.md

 -- sets the jammer to listen for emitters jammer:masterArmOn()
 ```
-you can disable the jammer for a certain SAM type.
+You can disable the jammer for a certain SAM type.
-Curently the suppored SAM Types are: SA-2, SA-3, SA-6, SA-10, SA-11, SA-15
+Curently the suppored SAM Types are: SA-2, SA-3, SA-6, SA-10, SA-11, SA-15:
 ```
 jammer:disableFor('SA-2')
 ```
-You can disable a jammer like this:
+You can turn the jammer off like this:
 ```
 jammer:masterArmOff()
 ```